FrancisBaileyH/SearchTheSummits/README.md

 *Occasionally the page-indexing-worker starts before the ElasticSearch cluster is up and running.
 Simply restart the indexing-worker container once ES is online.*

 At start up there will be no content, but you can access the frontend at `localhost:8080`.
-To index content so that there's something to search, you'll need to navigate to the `sts-index-source-store` dynamodb table in AWS.
+To index content so that there's something to search, you'll need to navigate to the `sts-index-source-store-test` dynamodb table in AWS.
 Add an entry like so:
 ```
 {
   "host": {